tock/tock/doc/mutable_references.md

 ### <a href="#takecell_solution"></a> TakeCell solution
-Although it is sometimes more manually, Tock typically uses `TakeCell.map()`, which wraps the provided closure between a `TakeCell.take()` and `TakeCell.replace()`.
+Although it can also be done directly, Tock typically uses `TakeCell.map()`, which wraps the provided closure between a `TakeCell.take()` and `TakeCell.replace()`.
 When `TakeCell.take()` is called, ownership of a location in memory moves out of the cell.
 It can then be freely used by whoever took it (as they own it) and then put back with `TakeCell.put()` or `TakeCell.replace()`.